djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

 raise 'message' # really really wrong. don't do this.
 ```

-In all modern versions, this will actually raise a TypeError, because you're not raising a BaseException type.
+In all modern versions, this will actually raise a `TypeError`, because you're not raising a `BaseException` type.
 If you're not checking for the right exception and don't have a reviewer that's aware of the issue, it could get into production.

 ### Example Usage